wmathurin/SalesforceMobileSDK-Package/sfdx/README.md

   -r, --templaterepouri=<value>  template repo URI or Mobile SDK template name -s, --startpage=<value>        app start page (the start page of your remote
-                                 app; required for hybrid_remote apps only)
+                                 app; required for hybrid_remote apps only) -u, --callbackurl=<value>      OAuth callback URL for the Salesforce External Client App or Connected App

 DESCRIPTION
   create a hybrid mobile application from a template